 Claire has worked as a researcher, educator, policy maker, academic and senior administrator.
-Currently, she is the Associate Director of the Victoria Institute for Education, Diversity and Lifelong Learning and the National Director for AVID (Advancement via Individual Determination) Australia.
+Currently, she is the National Director for AVID (Advancement via Individual Determination) Australia.

-Claire's is experienced in high level education policy development and analysis and strategic change management.
+Claire's is experienced in high level education policy development and analysis and strategy.
 She is experienced with building strong stakeholder relationships that link local, state and federal governments and their agencies with tertiary, school, industry and community providers.

-As the National Director for AVID Australia she has won over $1.6m in funding to research and implement the AVID whole school improvement program in schools and tertiary institutions across Australia.
+As the National Director for AVID Australia she has won over $3million in funding to research and implement the AVID whole school improvement program in schools and tertiary institutions across Australia.
 There are over 40 schools across Australia implementing the AVID system to inspire whole school improvement over time.
-Her current research foci are in education policy implementation, education policy problematisation, whole school change, developing ongoing, high quality professional learning programs for teachers and tertiary instructors, improving student experience and engagement, working with teachers, leadership and students from diverse and disadvantaged areas to improve access and achievement from school to tertiary settings.
+Her current research foci are in education policy creation and enactment, whole school improvement, developing ongoing, high quality professional learning programs for teachers and tertiary educators, improving student experience and engagement, working with teachers, leadership and students from diverse and disadvantaged areas to improve access and achievement from school to tertiary settings.